wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin4.md

         fsc_mask = sg_cylinder(64, 12, 22, 3, [33, 33, 31]);
         sg_mrcwrite('masks/fsc_mask.mrc', fsc_mask);

-2. In the STOPGAP Console, run FSC calculation with `sg_calculate_FSC`.
+1. In the STOPGAP Console, run FSC calculation with `sg_calculate_FSC`.
-   There are a large number of parameters for this function, depending on what output you want.
+Parameters are passed to this function as name value pairs and there are a large number of parameters for this function depending on what output you want.
 For the full parameter list, you can run `sg_calculate_FSC('help')`.

     Here, we will calculate the FSC and plot it and generate a b-factor sharpened, contrast inverted (density is positive) map.
     The`bfactor` value can be determined empirically, but 100 is a reasonable starting point.

         sg_calculate_FSC('refA_name','ref/ref_A_4.mrc','refB_name','ref/ref_B_4.mrc','mask_name','masks/fsc_mask.mrc','pixelsize',5.4,'symmetry','c6','bfactor',100,'ref_avg_name','ref/filt_4.mrc','x_label',1);

-3. You should find that the FSC plot is significantly better than what STOPGAP outputs.
+1. You should find that the FSC plot is significantly better than what STOPGAP outputs.
 The output reference should also be less noisy and sharper.

     >NOTE: FSC estimations can be more accurate with tighter "body" masks, such as those generated using RELION.
-    >However, it's important to provide a wide enough Gaussian dropoff, otherwise the masking will produce sharp edges and spurious correlations.
+    However, it's important to provide a wide enough Gaussian dropoff, otherwise the masking will produce sharp edges and spurious correlations.
-    >This is particularly true for structures like this HIV capsid, where the structure is continuous and runs off the edges of the box.
+    This is particularly true for structures like this HIV capsid, where the structure is continuous and runs off the edges of the box.